-We then extend our main analysis into three directions.
-First, we note that adaptive learning can contribute to explain convergence toward the equilibrium.
-We propose a simple test that allows us to shed light on whether convergence toward the equilibrium is also facilitated when airlines use past observations to form their anticipations on the decisions that their competitors will take.
-We find that, on top of rationalizability-based deductive arguments, adaptive learning is also potentially relevant as the current observed/Nash spread is significantly reduced by those two and three quarters before.

-Our second extension of the baseline analysis illustrates how nonequilibrium outcomes in a particular market may affect consumer surplus.
-The empirical studies on firms' entry and exit usually assume that the market is in equilibrium both before and after entry/exit and so refer to the corresponding prices and quantities in each period.
+Finally, we discuss two features of our model.
+First we wonder whether rationalizability-based inferences are the only factor explaining the departures of actual from equilibrium strategies.
+Adaptive learning could also contribute to explain convergence toward the equilibrium, as airlines may use past observations to form their anticipations on the decisions that their competitors will take.
+We find that adaptive learning is relevant on top of rationalizability.
+Second we are interested in the welfare impact of Nash departures.
+Empirical studies on firms' entry and exit usually assume that the market is in equilibrium both before and after entry/exit and so refer to the corresponding prices and quantities in each period.
 Here, we view entry/exit as potential perturbations that may lead to a multiplicity of rationalizable outcomes.
-In an illustration based on the New York-Tampa route, we show how firms may over-estimate other airlines' fares and schedule too many seats following entry: consumer surplus is in this case higher than what one would get in equilibrium.
+In the case of the New York-Tampa route, we find that firms schedule too many seats following entry: consumer surplus is higher than what one would get in equilibrium.